 - Valid Photo ID

 - Social Security Number

-- TEAS Test with cut score of 60% or higher - Exam is limited to 2 attempts per year.
+- TEAS Test with cut score of 60 or higher

 -Composition I (3 credits)

 * Must have been taken in the last 5 years.